Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background prediction methods and dedicated signal and validation regions

 \subsection{Comparison of the two methods}

-The ionization approach selects high-ionization candidates while the mass approach selects candidates in the mass window at lower ionization.
+The ionization approach selects high-ionization candidates while the mass approach selects candidates in a mass window, which allows for the acceptance of candidates with lower ionization compared to the ionization method.
 A study of signal MC samples shows that the overlap of the events in the SR selected by the two methods is about 60 to 80\% depending on the channel.
 Both approaches provide similar sensitivity to the various signal processes considered here.